-“In M&M classes I’m looking for ponies that best meet their own particular breed standard,” says Gill Wright, NPS judge and representative of the native breed societies.
+“In M&M classes I’m looking for ponies that best meet their own particular breed standard,” says NPS judge Gill Wright.

 “It’s important that the ponies exhibit the type characteristics, both in conformation and action that are defined in their own breed description, and are trimmed to their breed’s individual specification.”

 “The body shape I prefer in natives is that of a deep bodied pony that would be tough and hardy,” adds Gill, who also runs her own Burley Stud breeding New Forest ponies.
 “The depth of body should match the length of leg.